 - Include an”author bio” at the end of the post.
 Be sure to tailor this to Campfire Chic readers and include at least one Call to Action (Subscribe now, buy this product, etc.).
 This bio should be 2-3 sentances and written in the third person.
 You want readers to do something, so be sure they know what it is!
 Common calls to action include: following some sort of social media account, subscribing to your newsletter, adding your RSS feed to their reader, purchasing an item from you, etc.

 - I ask that images be landscape/horizontal, and as clear as possible.
 Natural lighting and placing whatever you are photographing in front of a neutral background are strongly encouraged.
 For tips on photographing items without fancy equipment, check out my post.Think “money shot” or “pinnable” when taking your photos.

 - If you are sharing a photo-heavy post, please consider combining photos in some sort of collage.
 Photos slow down the load time to websites/blogs, and the longer it takes for something to load, the more likely a reader will bail before reading.
 An excellent example of combining photos into a single image for a do-it-yourself post can be found here: DIY hexagon pin cushion.

-- Host the image(s) for your guest post on your own using a hidden page on your blog, the media area of your WordPress, or a third-party website like Flickr or Photobucket.
+- Send me your photos or links to your photos.
 Please note: Flickr images are generally not pinabble, if you would like readers to pin your images to Pinterest, host the photos elsewhere.

 - Less is more when writing a blog post, use bullet points when possible, and if you really want readers to pay attention to something, bold the words.
 Think about how you read blog posts and what would catch your eye.